 Not every ombré has to begin at a uniform point of the hair.
 This scarlet pink fade has a choppy application, lying in various blocks—from side bangs to ends—beneath her natural dark brown roots.

 Flared Fringe Highlight

 Dark roots are not a requirement of a successfully chic ombré.
-This mousey blonde base still serves the perfect amount of contrast for her bright pink ends.
-Incorporating ombré into a flared-out fringe uses the pink as the highlighter that frames the face and brightens everything up.
+This mousy blonde base still serves the perfect amount of contrast for her bright pink ends.
+Incorporating ombré into a flared-out fringe uses the pink as the highlight that frames the face and brightens everything up.

-Even a buzz cut can be worn with ombré color.
-Demi Lovato sports an ultra-bright pink against a tight black fade for an ultra-modern version of pink ombré hair.
-Plus, we love to see this color worn with the versatility of their hairstyles for different effects.
+Even the shortest of strands can pull off ombré color.
+Katy Perry sports an ultra-bright pink against a tight black fade for an ultra-modern version of pink ombré hair.
+We love to see this color worn on various hairstyles for different effects.

 Baby Pink Blend

 This pastel ombré is a blend of baby pink and lavender gray.
 Mixing your pinks in with similar hues is another one of the many ways to wear pink ombré hair.